Can vaping help you quit smoking?

 In studies of these approaches, quit rates were around 20% to 25% over six to 12 months.
 While these may seem low, they’re significantly higher than observed among people trying to quit on their own.

-See also AI can help make physicians' lives easier
+See also Anorexia how can family help

 What’s next?